codelucid/ReadMeProject/README.md

 ## Description

-This is a ReadMe markdown generator.
-It dynamically creates a ReadMe.md file!
+Need a quick ReadMe markdown file to be generated?
+This application will take in user input, via the terminal, and dynamically generate a markdown file!
+Quick, easy, and effective!

 ## Table of Contents
 - Installation